Meetings & Workshops

 A Sampler Quilt class in 1991 awakened Andrea’s love of quilting, and she has been stitching quilts ever since.
 She enjoys all forms of quilting, including hand and machine piecing, appliqué, and hand and machine quilting.
 She has entered her quilts in the Elizabethtown Fair almost every year for the past 25 years.

 “Modern Traditionalist” best describes Andrea’s style.
 She loves all things vintage, which is reflected in her work.
 The exploding online quilting community has only fueled her passion for quilting, and as a result, she has “more quilts in her brain than she will be ever be able to stitch in this lifetime!”
 Andrea enjoys sharing her knowledge and experience and delights in introducing sewing and quilting to others.
+Guests: $5 at the door.

 A Sampler Quilt class in 1991 awakened Andrea’s love of quilting, and she has been stitching quilts ever since.
 She enjoys all forms of quilting, including hand and machine piecing, appliqué, and hand and machine quilting.
 She has entered her quilts in the Elizabethtown Fair almost every year for the past 25 years.

 “Modern Traditionalist” best describes Andrea’s style.
 She loves all things vintage, which is reflected in her work.
 The exploding online quilting community has only fueled her passion for quilting, and as a result, she has “more quilts in her brain than she will be ever be able to stitch in this lifetime!”
 Andrea enjoys sharing her knowledge and experience and delights in introducing sewing and quilting to others.
+Guests: $5 at the door.

 -------- 2026 WORKSHOPS ---------